Best performance and graphics settings for Battlefield V

 Same as above.

-Congratulations you have successfully optimized graphics settings for Battlefield V to get you the best FPS.
-If you do find more performance settings and ways to boost fps in battlefield V then do let me know.
-I would be happy to add them to the list.
+You have successfully optimized graphics settings for Battlefield V to get you the best FPS.
+If you do find more performance settings and ways to boost FPS in battlefield V then do let me know, I would be happy to add them to the list.
 You can also try to optimize windows 10 to get better FPS.

 Thank you for reading.
 Hope you liked it.
 Share it with fellow battlefield players.